 Thanksgiving is fast approaching.
-While soon it will be time to grocery shop and food prep, or pack a zillion bags and prep for for traveling with kids, it’s not that time quite yet.
-So take a quiet moment or two with your kiddos to create these crafts.
+Take a quiet moment or two with your kiddos to create these crafts.
 You’ll be thankful you did.

 Seriously, how adorable are these?
 They’d make a great centerpiece, window decoration or treasure keeper.
 This craft is a bit involved, and will need a good bit of parental supervision/help–but the end result is worth it.

 When it comes down to it, Thanksgiving is about giving thanks.
 This sweet craft gives you and your children an excuse to think about what really matters in your lives.
 You may be surprised by the answers!

 There’s so much to love about this craft.
 The reminder to be thankful.
 The idea of creating this into a memory book with photos.
 The use of recycled materials for the feathers….
 Just… love.

 Who isn’t a sucker for a good footprint craft?
 Looking back on all my kids’ art (and yes, there’s a lot of it), it’s always the hand print and footprint ones that I’m most happy to have kept.
 This is a simple one, with feathers glued on top.
 You could also use hand prints for the feathers.